At the beginning

 What is Rice

 Rice is a programming language that runs on the .NET Framework.
-It is implemented in C #, and targeting .NET Framework ver 4.
+It is implemented in C# and .NET Framework ver 4.

 It is not as versatile as a general-purpose language because it does not assume the development of the application itself or a project with a large number of people, but it has sufficient functions as a scripting language that complements the application.